ButzYung/SystemAnimatorOnline/readme.md

 - Support full-body AI motion tracking using a single webcam or media file (image/video)

+- Support "Perfect Sync"/ARKit-compatible 52 blendshapes for realistic face tracking

 - Support using any MMD/VRM model as your 3D avatar

-- Record mocap motion and export it to VMD motion format
+- Record mocap motion and export it to BVH or VMD motion format

 - Support loading VMD/FBX/BVH format 3D motions